-In 2004, the speaker pro tem of the California assembly, offered a new act to move forward with a Comprehensive Pupil Learning Support System for the state.
+In 2004, the speaker pro tem of the California assembly, Leland Yee, offered an new act to move forward with a Comprehensive Pupil Learning Support System for the state.
 (A copy is included in this section of the toolkit.)

 The examples on the following pages are from places that at one time or another have formulated policy statements that focus on moving school reform from a two to a three component model.
 The statements provide examples to draw upon.